coufal/rfactor2-vehicle-file-assistant/README.md

 ## Features

 * automatically creates all files from easily editable lists
-* automatically assigns start numbers, supports offsets for different classes
+* automatically assigns start numbers and supports offsets for different classes
-* you can also assign numbers manually (either for all cars or just for some)
+* also allows to assign numbers manually (either for all cars or just for some)
 * unlimited amount of classes, teams and cars per class
 * user defined in-game filters